lummm/pjobq/README.md

 pjobq is a python library to define a dynamic job scheduler, in conjunction with postgres.

 # Specifically
-We manage two styles of jobs - 'cron' jobs scheduled with cron syntax, and ar
+We manage two styles of jobs - 'cron' jobs scheduled with cron syntax, and arbitrary timestamp 'adhoc' jobs.

 # Components